 Complying with all applicable laws and regulations relating to the preservation of records is an important part of our commitment to maintain records clearly, accurately and completely.
-If applicable, you must become familiar with the records management laws or records management policies relating to the maintenance and disposal of electronic and paper records for your location.
+If there are records management laws or records management policies relating to the maintenance and disposal of electronic and paper records for your location, you must become familiar with them.
 It is never permissible to alter, falsify, conceal or misrepresent company records.
 If you notice a mistake or an error in a record, you should speak with your supervisor or another one of your Compliance Resources for appropriate resolution (see pages 30-31).